vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 sidebar_label: Upgrade to 0.74.0
 ---

-This guide describes the steps to upgrade from v0.73.13 to v0.74.0 using the protocol upgrade mechanism.
-See the changelogs for [v0.74.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.0) for information about breaking changes and new features.
+This guide describes the steps to upgrade from v0.73.13 to v0.74.1 using the protocol upgrade mechanism.
+See the changelogs for [v0.74.0 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.0) and [ ↗] for information about breaking changes and new features.

 ## Assumptions for the guide
 The instructions below are written for Debian-like Linux operating systems.